Can Two Quantum Cheshire Cats Exchange Grins?

 These weak values turn out to be

 which means that the circular polarization of the photon at the unprimed input port must have traveled via the right arm of the unprimed half of the arrangement and the circular polarization of the photon at the primed input port must have journeyed via the left arm of the primed half of the setup for all final outcomes $\ket{\Psi_f}$.
-Equations~(\ref{photon_swap}) and~(\ref{pol_swap}) jointly demonstrate that, under the above postselection, the unprimed photon ended up at detector $D_1$ but its circular polarization ended up at the detector $D_1^\prime$.
-Similarly, the primed photon finally reaches the detector $D_1^\prime$ while its circular polarization goes to the detector $D_1$, for the postselected state $\ket{\Psi_f}$.
-Thus we have swapped the grins of two Quantum Chesire Cats.
+Equations~(\ref{photon_swap}) and~(\ref{pol_swap}) jointly demonstrate that, under the above postselection, the unprimed photon at some stage was at the beam-splitter $BS_2$ but its circular polarization was at the beam-splitter $BS^\prime_2$.
+Similarly, the primed photon reached the beam-splitter $BS^\prime_2$ while its circular polarization went to the beamsplitter $BS_2$, for the postselected state $\ket{\Psi_f}$.
+In other words, recombination of the photons and their polarizations do occur, but in the case of the above mentioned postselected states, the unprimed photon recombined with the primed polarization while the primed photon recombined with the unprimed polarization.
+Thus we have exchanged the grins of two Quantum Cheshire Cats.